PowerShell/PowerShell-RFC/1-Draft/RFC00XX-Native-Command-Error-Handling.md

 stale.

 In POSIX shells, this need to terminate on command error is addressed by the `set -e` configuration, which causes the shell to exit when a command fails.
+In addition, to ensure that an error is returned if any command in a pipeline fails, POSIX shells address this need with `set -o pipefail` configuration.

 This specification proposes a similar idea, but adapted to the PowerShell conventions of preference variables and catchable, self-describing, terminating error objects.
 This proposal further adds to the functionality of `set -e` with `set -o pipefail` to return an error if any command in a pipeline fails.
 This is planned to be equivalent to `set -eo pipefail`.

-- `set -e` - terminates on command error
-- `set -u`, a reference to any variable not previously defined results in an error.
-Similar to Set-StrictMode in PowerShell and not needed to be addressed in this RFC.
-- `set -o pipefail`, by default, pipeline success is determined by the last command executed. `Set -o pipefail` returns an error if any command in the pipeline fails.

  The specification and alternative proposals are based on the [Equivalent of bash `set -e` #3415](https://github.com/PowerShell/PowerShell/issues/3415)